 Are you planning to visit South Africa?
-Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in South Africa.
+Select your country of residence to check automatically if you need a power plug adapter or voltage converter in South Africa.

 Electricity in South Africa